Texas Education Code (TEC) §38.003 defines dyslexia in the following way:

 The International Dyslexia Association defines dyslexia in the following way:

 Dyslexia is a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
-Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.
-Adopted by the IDA Board, November 2002.
-This definition is also used by the National Institutes of Child Health and Human Development (NICHD), 2002.
+Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede the growth of vocabulary and background knowledge (Adopted by the International Dyslexia Association Board of Directors, November 12, 2002).

 The following are the primary reading/spelling characteristics of dyslexia:

 - Difficulty reading real words in isolation

 - Difficulty accurately decoding nonsense words